hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_origin.html.markdown

 * `host_name` - (Required) The IPv4 address, IPv6 address or Domain name of the Origin.

--> **Note:** This must be unique across all CDN FrontDoor Origins within a CDN FrontDoor Endpoint.
+!> **IMPORTANT:** This must be unique across all CDN FrontDoor Origins within a CDN FrontDoor Endpoint.

----

 * `certificate_name_check_enabled` - (Required) Specifies whether certificate name checks are enabled for this origin.

-* `health_probes_enabled` - (Optional) Specifies whether health probes enabled against origins defined under the origin group?
+* `health_probes_enabled` - (Optional) Should the health probes be enabled against the origins defined within the origin group?
+Possible values are `true` or `false`.
 Defaults to `true`.

--> **Note:** Health probes can only be disabled if there is a single enabled origin in single enabled origin group
+-> **NOTE:** Health probes can only be disabled if there is a single enabled origin in single enabled origin group

 * `http_port` - (Optional) The value of the HTTP port.
 Must be between `1` and `65535`.
 Defaults to `80`.